orstavik/JoiComponents/book/chapter3_element_lifecycle/setup_in_advance.md

 # Setup: In advance

-> TLDR: Create elements with the immediate setupCallback punchline,
+> TLDR: Create elements with the SetupMixin, and
-> style them as `display:none`, and add them to the DOM when the browser is idle.
+> add them to a template or directly in the DOM using `visibility: hidden` when the browser is idle.
-> Later, when you plan to use them, just change the `display` property.
+> Later, when you need them, clone them into the DOM or change the `visibility` property.

 The problem and pattern described in this chapter is not isolated to custom elements, but applies to all DOM node types.